meshtastic/firmware/docs/software/mqtt.md

 - An app ID (to allow apps out in the web to receive arbitrary binary data from nodes or simply other apps using meshtastic as a transport).
 They would connect to the MQTT broker and subscribe to their topic

 ## Rejected idea: RAW UDP

-- FIXME explain why not UDP
+A number of commenters have requested/proposed using UDP for the transport.
+We've considered this option and decided to use MQTT instead for the following reasons:

-  - need to have a server anyways so that nodes can reach each other from anywhere
+  - Most UDP uses cases would need to have a server anyways so that nodes can reach each other from anywhere (i.e. if most gateways will be behind some form of NAT which would need to be tunnelled)
-  - raw UDP is dropped **very** agressively by many cellular providers
+  - Raw UDP is dropped **very** agressively by many cellular providers.
+MQTT from the gateway to a broker can be done over a TCP connection for this reason.
-  - mqtt provides a nice/documented/standard security model to build upon
+  - MQTT provides a nice/documented/standard security model to build upon
+  - MQTT is fairly wire efficient with multiple broker implementations/providers and numerous client libraries for any language.
+The actual implementation of MQTT is quite simple.

 ## Development plan